10 Best Bad & Fair Credit Car Loans

 Private car loan lenders for bad credit

 Some private lenders, typically online lenders, specialize in offering car loans to bad credit borrowers.
-Because of that, your chances of approval are much better with these types of lenders.
-Of course, you’ll still have to pay relatively high interest rates.
+This means you have a much better chance of getting approved, but you’ll still have to pay relatively high interest rates.

 Can I get no credit car loans in Canada?

-There are many alternative, online lenders – like those in the table above – that have very lenient eligibility requirements and will accept bad credit or low income borrowers.
+There are many alternative lenders—like those in the table above—that have very lenient eligibility requirements and will accept bad credit or low-income borrowers.
 Of course, like any bad credit loan, it will come with high interest rates.

 What is the interest rate on bad credit auto loans in Canada?

 How much your bad credit car loan costs will primarily depend on the interest rate you’re charged and how long it takes to pay off the loan.
-For context, interest rates on bad credit auto financing tend to range between 14% and 29.99% while loan terms fall between 2 and 7 years.
+Loan terms range from 2 to 7 years.

-Remember that the longer you take to pay off the loan, the more it will cost in interest.
-When signing up for a bad credit car loan, it’s a good idea to opt for the shortest loan term you can comfortably afford in order to keep the overall cost down.
+The longer you take to pay off the loan, the more it will cost in interest.
+When signing up for a bad credit car loan, it’s a good idea to opt for the shortest loan term you can comfortably afford to keep the overall cost down.

-You can use the car loan monthly payment calculator below to see how much you may end up paying when you finance a car with bad credit.
+Use the car loan monthly payment calculator below to see how much your loan will cost when you finance a car.

 Calculate how much bad credit car loans cost